Quickscribe Services Ltd.

 Property following Litigation Cancellation

 The British Columbia Court of Appeal has ruled that when cancelling certificates pending litigation over an estate's property, the amount of security from the sale should be proportionate to the interest claimed by the suing beneficiary.
 In Wosnack v.
 Ficych, 2022 BCCA 139, Kevin Wosnack, Barry Wosnack, Roger Ficych, and Sharon Kjos were stepchildren of Donald Daken.
 Donald passed away in 2017, and his will named Kevin as executor.
 In dividing his estate, a dispute arose involving the family home.
-Read the full article by Jason Tam on Canadian Lawyer.
+Read the full article by Jason Tan on Canadian Lawyer.

 BC Case Comment: Does the Doctrine of Unconscionable